JobeRitchie/ABEL/README.md

 5. **ROI tab**
    - Add optional ROI
      - ROI can be defined per subject or across the whole project if recording setup allows.
-For a target that moves between subjects, set **Apply to → Subject override** and draw per subject.
+If the target is normally not in the exact same spot, choose subject override on the "Apply to" drop down menu and draw it for each subject.
-     - Draw one subject, then use **Copy Current ROI to All Subjects**.
-If the maze shifted between recording days, draw those sessions individually.
+     - Once you draw the ROI(s), you can copy and paste this to all subjects using "Copy current ROI to all subjects".
+If you have videos run on different days and the maze has shifted even slightly, you will have to draw in individual ROIs for those videos.
 6. **Features tab**
    - Recommended defaults: .5 window, .5 stride, .5 min likelihood, 3 frame
      smooth, interpolate on, local radius 10 (depends on video resolution), all features enabled.
    - Click preview and adjust the local radius, min likelihood, and BG subtract sensitivity if needed.
-Tune BG subtract so a still animal shows almost no green — the right value depends on the video.
+Hover over BG subtract and lower it to a more sensitive number.
+When the mouse is not moving, you want little green.
    - Click extract pose features
    - This can take minutes to hours depending on the size of your data set and compute power available.